apollographql/apollo-client/docs/source/meteor.md

 ### Query batching

-`meteor/apollo` gives you a `BatchedNetworkInterface` by default thanks to `createMeteorNetworkInterface`.
+`meteor/apollo` gives you a `BatchedNetworkInterface` by default thanks to `createNetworkInterface`.
 This interface is meant to reduce significantly the number of requests sent to the server.

 In order to get the most out of it, you can attach a `dataloader` to every request to batch loading your queries (and cache them!).